IBA criteria met: B2, C6 (2002)

 The salinas of Alberca and Forte da Casa costitute one of the most important nesting site in Tejo Estuary for aquatic-birds like Himantopus himantopus whose colonny could ever hold thousands of breeding pairs.
 This is the only nesting place of Netta rufina in estuary.
 Circus aeruginosus, Recurvirostra avosetta, Glareola pranticola, Sterna albifrons and also Ixobrichus minutus, Anas strepera, Fulica atra are present here in significative numbers.
 The whole zone is important as feeding area for Ardea purpurea and C.aeruginosus who breed in Natural Reserve; and also for passerines and waders during wintering or migration seasons.

-BirdLife International (2018) Important Bird Areas factsheet: Salinas de Alverca e do Forte da Casa.
-Downloaded from http://www.birdlife.org on 17/03/2018.
+BirdLife International (2023) Important Bird Area factsheet: Salinas de Alverca e do Forte da Casa.
+Downloaded from http://datazone.birdlife.org/site/factsheet/19678 on 30/05/2023.